 NOTE: Human trafficking and human smuggling are distinct crimes under federal law.
 Human trafficking is a crime committed against a person, regardless of immigration status, and it does not require crossing a country's border.
 Smuggling is a crime committed against a country's immigration laws and border, and it involves the willful movement of a person across a country's border.
 USCIS recognizes that in some situations, human smuggling may turn into human trafficking.

 Evidence of Cooperation with Reasonable Requests from Law Enforcement

-Form I-914, Supplement B, Declaration for Trafficking Victim (optional)
+Form I-914, Supplement B, Declaration of Law Enforcement Officer for Victim of Trafficking in Persons (optional)